busraoguzoglu/CYK-Parser-with-Turkish-CFG/README.md

 # CMPE-561-HW2

-Implementation of CYK parser using CFG.
+Implementation of CYK algorithm for to act as a recognizer and parser.

+Representation of CFG for Turkish will be added.

 git clone https://github.com/busraoguzoglu/CMPE-561-HW2.git - Copies your repository from GitHub to your local computer.